omar-rifai/Federated-Traffic-Flow-Forecasting/README.md

 # Projet-Vilagil
+## Application of Federated Learning to urban mobility data.
+### Associate to Toulouse city Vilagil Project.
 Ongoing Project.
-Associate to Toulouse city Vilagil Project.
 Application of Federated Learning to urban mobility data.

 https://www.banquedesterritoires.fr/sites/default/files/2020-11/Toulouse%2C%20Vilagil%20%28Occitanie%29.pdf

 To install torch version, torchvision and torchaudio use this line :
 torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

+### About Federated Learning

 Federated learning can be used in different domains such as sentiment analysis [5], cell phone activity tracking [6] and many other cases.
 Remote clients can be organizations or institutions such as hospitals, or individuals' mobile devices since they contain a multitude of data suitable for learning models such as images taken by the user, his location, notes, applications...